One Of Hawaii's Top Auto Accident

 Mistake 3: Don’t call a lawyer.

-Let’s put it this way, if something goes wrong with the transmission in my car, I’m going to take it to a mechanic immediately.
+Let’s put it this way: If something goes wrong with the transmission in my car, I’m going to take it to a mechanic immediately.
 I’m not going to try to fix it on my own.
-If I do try to fix it on my own, I may end up causing much more damage and the mechanic will have a much harder time fixing the problem.
+If I do try to fix it on my own, I may end up causing much more damage, and the mechanic will have a much harder time fixing the problem.

 Mistake 4: Don’t get consistent medical treatment.